 In choosing my subject today, I also seek simply to acknowledge the contentious political climate in contemporary America which, in ways both direct and indirect, inevitably affects the children and adolescents in our care.
 Objectivity and empathy in the experience of this climate, as opposed to emotionalism and judgment, are constructive habits of mind.
 These, too, evoke the commitments of our Mission—to “meet the challenges of this world with confidence” and to “embrace all its people with compassion.”

-Finally, I choose my subject today in the same spirit of hope that elevates all of our work at MICDS.
+Finally, I choose my subject today in the same spirit of hope that elevates our work at MICDS universally.
 It was not so long ago that most Americans were similarly governed by legislative supermajorities, secured in no small measure through overtly racist means.
-Our nation found a path through that period, secured in no small measure by acts of remarkable civic courage.
-A new period of voter disenfranchisement appears to have arisen in ways both comparable to and divergent from those of that prior era.
-What is to be done?
-Less shouting for starters.
-We don’t go in for the shouting so much at MICDS.
-“Responsible men and women” (my final nod to the Mission Statement) do not shout.
-Responsible men and women understand that problems—even seemingly intractable problems—have solutions, and they go out and find them with ingenuity and stout hearts.
+Our nation found a path through that period, secured in no small measure through acts of remarkable civic courage.
+A new period of voter disenfranchisement is now emerging in ways both comparable to and divergent from those of that prior era.
+Defeatism is no answer.
+“Responsible men and women” (my final nod to our Mission Statement) are not defeatists.
+“Come on children, you’re acting like children,” laments Belleville native and Wilco founder Jeff Tweedy in the song You Never Know.
+“Pull yourselves together.
+Every generation thinks it’s the end of the world.”

 Always reason, always compassion, always courage.
 Happy Labor Day weekend!